Description Presets

 Pro tip: You can switch between Preview and Edit modes in the preset gallery to see exactly what will be inserted.

-Reuse variables across tasks
+Reuse the same variable across tasks

 Build your own presets for your team's specific description formats.
 Every team has their own way of writing bug reports, user stories, and acceptance criteria.